LOKESH-GADEPALLI/NER_ASSIGNMENT_LOKESH/README.md

 ### Solution

-The solution  for the problem statement, focusing on the system design required for hosting a custom NER Model\
+The solution  for the problem statement, focusing on the system design required for hosting a custom NER Model.
+The predicted treatment of hereditary retinoblastoma is radiotherapy as per our model
 ## Contact

 Created by [@GADEPALLI LOKESH] - feel free to contact me!